lambda-dom/class_revisions/README.md

 ## A. 2.
 Installation.

 This is a standard [WeiDU](https://github.com/WeiDUorg/weidu) mod.
-Just copy the `class_revisions` folder (the one containing the `class_revisions.tp2` file) to your BG installation, and assuming you have WeiDU installed and in the executable path, drop down to the command line and:
+Decompress the zip and dump the contents (the folders `weidu_library` and `class_revisions` and the exe installer if on Windows; the other files, like `LICENSE`, etc. are not strictly needed for the mod to function) in the BG game directory, the one containing the `chitin.key` file.
+Assuming you have WeiDU installed and in the executable path, drop down to the command line and:

 ```bash
 weinstall class_revisions
 ```

 For Windows users who do not like the command line (seriously: learn to love the command line) an exe installer is provided.
-Double-click and proceed as usual.
+Double-click it and proceed as usual.

 note(s):